This section summarizes some general methods for making backups.

 To get a consistent backup, stop the server or lock and flush the

 You need only a read lock; this enables other clients to continue to query the tables while you are making a copy of the files in the database directory.
 The flush is needed to ensure that the all active index pages are written to disk before you start the backup.
-See LOCK TABLES and UNLOCK TABLES Syntax, and FLUSH Syntax.
+See LOCK TABLES and UNLOCK TABLES Statements, and FLUSH Statement.

 You can also create a binary backup simply by copying all table